 I finally arrived at the house, which was situated, right on the bank of the river.
 Most of the other guys had already arrived and some were already in bed to get an early start in the morning.
 My host, Gord, introduced me to everyone that was still up.
 After all the introductions I head for my own bed to wait for dawn.

-Dawn came mighty early – and breakfast scents filed the air.
+Dawn came mighty early – and breakfast scents filled the air.
 Fresh coffee, bacon frying, eggs, sausage, and pancakes.
-“I didn’t know that there was a IHOP on the banks of “The Margaree.”
-As a transplanted Southerner, I finally had to concede to eating some of the south’s favorite foods – grits, biscuits, redeye gravy and country ham to stay in the good graces my wife’s relatives.
+“I didn’t know that there was an IHOP on the banks of “The Margaree.”
+As a transplanted Southerner, I finally had to concede to eating some of the South's favorite foods – grits, biscuits, redeye gravy, and country ham to stay in the good graces my wife’s relatives.
 Unfortunately, none of these items was going to be served – I was in the midst of “Canadians.”
 Someone suggested that I buy some “cream of wheat” as it’s the same thing as grits.
 Sure, it’s the same thing….

 Once the wonderful breakfast was finished, it was time to get on “The Margaree.”
 What was the matter with these waders – they seem to have shrunk since the last time I wore them.
-I guess my skintight neoprene’s would have to do – hey, I wasn’t here for a beauty contest – I was here to do battle with a Atlantic salmon.
+I guess my skintight neoprenes would have to do – hey, I wasn’t here for a beauty contest – I was here to do battle with an Atlantic salmon.

 The morning was bright and clear – the river a little off colored from recent rains – it was fishable.
-Being on this fabled river brought back other memories of another river known as the “Pere Marquette” or as its is known to those who have fished it’s fabled waters as “The PM.”
-I remember writing something in my diary on that salmon and steelhead fishing trip that “salmon are a lot like man, shoving, biting, trying to out do one another – brute force taking over, rushing with the urge to carry on the gene pool.
+Being on this fabled river brought back other memories of another river known as the “Pere Marquette” or as it is known to those who have fished its fabled waters as “The PM.”
+I remember writing something in my diary on that salmon and steelhead fishing trip that “salmon” are a lot like man, shoving, biting, trying to outdo one another – brute force taking over, rushing with the urge to carry on the gene pool.
 Someone said that “salmon had the brain the size of a pea” and here I was about to “guard a redd” on “The Margaree.”
 I thought once again, “How big are our brains.”

 On a somber note, I placed a copy of the following poem (author unknown) in my diary the other day.
 A poem that was slightly modified.
 It goes like this.